Tenerife in November – Sunshine, Adventure & Relaxation with a Toddler

-Discover the Magic of Puerto de la Cruz and the Serenity of Taoro Park – Day 5 in Tenerife
+Puerto de la Cruz – Colonial charm and the serenity of Taoro Park.

-On the morning of our fifth day, we eagerly set off to explore the northern coast of Tenerife and uncover the charm of Puerto de la Cruz.
+On the morning of our fifth day, we eagerly left our apartment and set off to explore the northern coast of Tenerife and uncover the charm of Puerto de la Cruz.
 This picturesque resort town is one of the island’s most iconic spots, where history, culture, and natural beauty come together in perfect harmony.

 The skies were overcast that day, so beach plans were off the table.
 However, we made the journey to Puerto de la Cruz more exciting with a few stops along the way.
 Our first detour led us to Bocacangrejo, a quaint little fishing village on Tenerife’s eastern coast.
 Perched on a steep shoreline, the colorful houses and peaceful atmosphere were the perfect escape from the usual tourist hustle.
 We enjoyed a quiet picnic with sandwiches we’d packed, all while taking in the breathtaking coastal views.